el-siph/fenaster-recs/README.md

 This project hosts the games recommendations list for Fenrir and Aster aka "iamyourmagician".

-It is built in React, bundled with Vite, and written primarily in TypeScript.
+It is built in React, utilizes Redux & RTK Query for state-management, bundles with Vite, incorporates TailwindCSS for styling, and is written primarily in TypeScript.
 It uses Supabase for storing and loading data, and supports mock calls via JSON-server instance.
+An instance is currently running on: https://fenaster-recs.netlify.app/

 # Deploying Locally